darktable-org/darktable/src/tests/integration/README.txt

    The output.png will be copied to expected.png, double check that expected.png is correct and really the expected output.

+   If possible run zopflipng on the PNG to gain some space:

+   $ zopflipng expected.png expected.png

 6. Test that all is ok by running: